Impact of initial fluctuations and nuclear deformations in isobar collisions: Results and discussions

 In the Monte Carlo Glauber simulation, the participating nucleons are usually treated as point-like particles as we did in the simulations above.
 However, nucleons have substructures~\cite{Eremin:2003qn,Loizides:2016djv,Albacete:2017ajt}.
 More substructure constituents are expected to suppress the fluctuations.
 We use the quark participant assumption as it was done in Ref.~\cite{Eremin:2003qn}, increasing the density by three times and decreasing the inelastic cross-section by a factor of $9$.
 The results are also shown in Fig.~\ref{fig:optical4}.
 The Monte Carlo Glauber simulations under quark participant scenario significantly increase the $\Ren$ and decrease $\Reo$, bringing the values closer to the Optical limit.
 We note that despite of the cross-section differences, the $\Reno$ calculated in the Optical Glauber model are similar to those calculated in the Monte Carlo Glauber model with respect to reaction plane instead of participant plane~\cite{Xu:2017zcn}, which is more related to the elliptic flow measurement with respect to zero-degree calorimeter (ZDC) instead of time projection chamber (TPC) in experiment~\cite{STAR:2021mii}.

-There are more sources of initial fluctuations in heavy ion collisions.
-For example, the correlations between the quarks in a nucleon, as well as the correlations between the nucleons in the colliding nuclei.
+There are more sources of initial fluctuations in heavy ion collisions, for example, the correlations between the quarks in a nucleon, as well as the correlations between the nucleons in the colliding nuclei.
 We find that the minimum distance between two nucleons in simulations, as one of the sources of nucleon-nucleon correlations, does not change our results.
+We note that the final-state effects, which are not the focus of the present study, are also important for the accurate extraction of the symmetry energy slope parameter.
+We postpone such investigation to a future work.